Close Menu

 Guided Tours and Park Regulations

 Always visit Komodo Island with a licensed tour guide.
 They are knowledgeable about dragon behavior and can help you navigate the island safely.
 Obey all park regulations, including staying on designated trails, keeping a safe distance from dragons, and not feeding them.
-(See Also: Is It Safe To Visit South Carolina?
-Discover The Truth)
+(See Also: Is it Safe to Visit London Now?
+A Traveler’s Guide)

 Appropriate Clothing and Footwear